mxmzb/obscure-rails-project/README.md

 #### 3. Rails v7

 This was not a purposeful decision.
-I shadn't worked with Rails since v4 and was simply intruiged to see what the latest edge looks like.
+I hadn't worked with Rails since v4 and was simply intruiged to see what the latest edge looks like.

 ## What I would do differently next time